Skip to main content Skip to office menu Skip to footer

 Notification to prosecuting authority, adjudicative authority, and probation authority.

 If the applicant discloses on the application that the eligible person is currently the subject of pending or ongoing criminal legal action, at the time of the application, the applicant must complete a form letter to notify each prosecuting authority, adjudicative authority, and probation authority for the pending or ongoing criminal action of the designated address and the designation of the secretary of state as agent for purposes of service of process.
-The secretary of state must provide form letters to all application assistants.
+The secretary of state must provide form letters in the application packet materials.
 The form letter must include a statement that any prospective service of process must be clearly labeled as service of process on the exterior of the envelope containing the service.

 Subp.
 6.

-The application assistant shall submit completed applications and any additional materials by first class mail to the secretary of state.
+The completed application and any additional materials shall be submitted by first class mail to the secretary of state.
+The secretary of state must not accept an application electronically.

 Subp.
 7.